 On full frame Canon camera bodies its zoom range goes from a real nice wide angle (24mm) to a medium telephoto (105mm) with an easy twist of the wrist.
 On the smaller APS-C crop sensor camera, this lens has the angle of view of a 38-168mm lens.
 That gives you more telephoto power but less wide angle capabilities.

-The 24-105 mm f/4.0 lens is not a good lens for nighttime sky photography.
+The 24-105 mm f/4.0 lens is not a great lens for nighttime sky photography.
 Lenses that are f/2.0 or faster would be better choices.

-In all the shoots I've done over the last 10 years, I can't remember saying to myself "I wish I had a faster f/2.8 lens on my camera right now."
+In all the shoots I've done over the last 10 years, I can't remember saying to myself "I wish I had the faster 24-70 f/2.8 lens on my camera right now."

 This is the lens that stays on my camera year round, except when I am heading out to do a senior portrait sessions or business headshots when I rely on my Canon 70-200 f2.8.